Reference 07 — Host embedding

 Conforming implementations MUST handle this without livelocks or duplicate delivery, and they MUST do it transparently to application code.
 From the application’s read/write API view, the local DAG IS the world; the forwarding layer is invisible.

-Global topology: any shape including cycles
+Global topology: any shape, including cycles

 The union of all hosts’ local DAGs is the global topology.
 The protocol places no restrictions on its shape:

-• Mesh: every host linked to every other host, no central authority.
+Every host linked to every other host, no central authority.

-• Ring: A links to B links to C links to A. Cycle present.
+A links to B links to C links to A. Cycle present.

 The protocol does not require a spanning tree, a designated root, or a routing election.
 It requires that every cross-host delivery names its route explicitly — nothing floods, nothing is auto-multipath, so cycles in the link graph cannot cause storms.